 Benzo abuse is sweeping the United States at an unprecedented rate, and it doesn’t look to be slowing down.
-Considering how often benzos are both prescribed and misused, it’s important to educate yourself on the risk of addiction.
-If you’re currently taking benzos, are planning on getting a prescription from your doctor, or are wanting to acquire them illegally for recreational use, you’ll definitely want to read this first.
+Considering how often benzos are both prescribed and misused, educating yourself on the risk of addiction is essential.
+If you’re taking benzos, are planning on getting a prescription from your doctor, or want to acquire them illegally for recreational use, you should locate a professional benzo addiction treatment program.
 It might just save your life.
 For more support, please reach out to Women’s Recovery today at 833.754.0554.

 What Are Benzos?

 Benzodiazepines (or “benzos”) are one of the most commonly prescribed pharmaceuticals in America today.
-These psychoactive drugs were first synthesized in 1955 and became available on the market five years later.
-Some of the better-known types of benzos (in order of strength) are:
+These psychoactive drugs have been available for more than 60 years, so they are well-known and well-studied.
+Some of the better-known types of benzos are:

 How Do Benzodiazepines Work?

 Benzos are classified as a depressant.
 Their sedative effect is used to ease medical ailments under the supervision of a doctor.
 Much like barbiturates, benzodiazepine’s mechanism of action involves stimulating the brain’s neurotransmitters.
 In the case of benzos, the affected neurotransmitter is dopamine.
 Dopamine is responsible for sensations such as pleasure, motivation, and arousal.
 When dopamine is released in the brain, it feels like a chemical reward.
 When benzos are ingested, the brain releases far greater amounts of dopamine than normal.
 It’s this rush of feel-good chemicals that make benzos so highly addictive.